aaronicsubstances/bridge-arithmetic/README.md

 - Subtraction
 - Multiplication
 - Division
-- Exponentiation involving counting number exponents
+- Exponentiation involving whole number exponents
 - Comparison
 - Conversion of fractions from and to decimal expansions
 - Conversion of fractions and decimal expansions to rounded decimal expansions
-- Developing proficiency in arithmetic of multidigit whole numbers
+- Developing proficiency in arithmetic of whole numbers
-- Developing proficiency in simplification of fractions using divisibility rules
+- Developing proficiency in simplification of fractions

 The remainder of this section are arithmetic parts of early algebra proposal.